cpsc3220/project1/TaskA/README.md

 -   To compare strings, use the `strcmp()` library call.

--   To sort the data, use any sort that you'd like to use.
-An easy way to go is to use the library routine `qsort().`
+-   To sort the data, use any sort algorithm that you would like to use.
+You can also use a sort function like `qsort()` included in the standard library on Linux.

--   To chop lines into words, you may use `strtok()`.
-Be careful, though; it is destructive and will change the contents of the lines.
+-   To break lines into words, you may use `strtok()`.
+Although, if you choose to use `stroke()`, you must realize that `strtoke()` is destructive and will change the  contents of the lines.
 Thus, if you use it, make sure to make a copy of the line to output.
+Alternatively, you may find it might be easier by just writing a function that extracts the `n-th` word for a given line.

 -   The routine `atoi()` (or better yet, `strtol()`) can be used to transform a string into an integer.